anthonydb/practical-sql-2/faq-updates-errata.md

 * **Page 5: Windows Installation (PostGIS)**

 > The PostGIS installer for Windows now asks you to check off which components to install rather than providing individual Yes/No prompts.
 You can select all components including Create Spatial Database.
-(Applies printings one through three of the book.)
+(Applies to printings one through three of the book.)

 * **Pages 6 and 7: Configuring Python language support (Windows)**